followmyutopia/devextreme-documentation/concepts/05 Widgets/PivotGrid/040 Summaries/07 Custom Aggregate Function/20 Server-Side Data Aggregation.md

 [note] This article is relevant only for ASP.NET servers.

 Follow the instructions below to implement custom server-side data aggregation for a field.
-You will need the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) library.
+You will need the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">DevExtreme.AspNet.Data</a> library.

 1. Set the [remoteOperations](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations) option to **true**.

-1. Implement and register a custom server-side data aggregator using **DevExtreme.AspNet.Data** as described in [this article](https://devexpress.github.io/DevExtreme.AspNet.Data/net/api/DevExtreme.AspNet.Data.Aggregation.CustomAggregators.html).
+1. Implement and register a custom server-side data aggregator using **DevExtreme.AspNet.Data** as described in <a href="https://devexpress.github.io/DevExtreme.AspNet.Data/net/api/DevExtreme.AspNet.Data.Aggregation.CustomAggregators.html" target="_blank">this article</a>.

 1. Pass the string identifier that you used in registration to the field's [summaryType](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#summaryType) option: